atgit/CollectiveIntelligence/Programming Collective Intelligence.md

 # Intro
   - Use machine learning and statistical methods to interpret data
   - Build new conclusion from independent contributors - collective, e.g. financial market influenced by a coordinated effort
-  - Why predications works? nonrandom data contains patterns that can be generalize by algorithm
+  - Why predication works? nonrandom data contains patterns that can be generalize by algorithm
   - Limits?
-ML methods can only generalize based on the data that has been seen; possiblity of overgeneralizing
+ML methods can only generalize based on the data that has been seen; possibility of overgeneralizing

 # Making Recommendations - Collaborative filtering algorithm
   - Find similarity scores